PoojaMaurya0742/Titanic-RandomForest-Prediction/README.md

 Train a Random Forest model 🌲

-Evaluate model performance 📈
+Evaluate performance 📈

-Generate the submission file 📝
+Generate submission file 📝

 Submission File
-After running all cells, submission.csv will be created in the working directory.
-This CSV is ready for submission. ✅
+submission.csv will be created in the working directory.
+Ready for submission. ✅

+✨ Key Learnings

+Hands-on experience with data preprocessing and feature engineering

+Building and evaluating Random Forest models

+Generating submission-ready CSV files for competitions

+Understanding machine learning workflow from scratch

+👩‍💻 Developed By

+Pooja Maurya
+GitHub

-📝 Notes
+📌 Notes

-Both train.csv and test.csv are included in the data/ folder.
+Both train.csv and test.csv are included in data/

-All preprocessing steps are implemented in the notebook.
+All preprocessing is implemented in the notebook

-This repository is intended for educational purposes and demonstrates a complete machine learning workflow.
+This repository is for educational purposes

-💡 About

-“A machine learning model using Random Forest to predict survival of Titanic passengers.
-Includes data preprocessing, feature engineering, and submission-ready predictions.”